Max-Whitton/Contrastive-learning-from--vision-text-cluster-triplets/README.md

 The `data_filtering/` folder contains scripts for scoring and filtering image-caption pairs before training.
 Supports BLIP, OpenCLIP, SigLIP, and Qwen models.
 See `data_filtering/README.md` for usage.

 ## Training
-See `run.sh` for full example with all hyperparameters.
+See `scripts/triplet_run.sh` and 'scripts/speech/only_run.sh' for full examples with all hyperparameters.

 ## Evaluation